 If we keep our eyes on Jesus and ask for His help, He works His ENOUGH through us.
 What an awesome gift this is!!

-What keeps me going is my hope that Jesus will keep His promises, and I will receive a brand new, healthy body in heaven.
+Finally, what keeps me going is my hope that Jesus will keep His promises, and I will receive a brand new, healthy body in heaven.
 He promises no more tears or suffering there.
 He provides me with hope and gently reminds me when I get confused that He loves me and won’t ever let me go.

 My desire is for all of you to share in this hope with me.
 I want you to experience the joy and freedom that comes from God’s love and forgiveness.

 Being sick is hard enough.
 Believing the devil’s lies only makes it harder.
 Thankfully, God is always waiting for us to turn toward Him and ask for help.
 When we do, He always comes through!
 His answer may not be what we want, but it’s always exactly what we need in order to grow closer to Him.

 Want more more information about Jesus, you can read more here.